LEANNA MAE .ORG

 • It’s common for doulas and birth photographers to pay their babysitters a fee for being on call.

 • Have a doula partnership.
 You can switch off weeks of being on-call.
 Let’s say you’re on call for births during weeks 1 & 3 of the month.
 During weeks 2 & 4 you schedule your prenatal and postpartum appointments.
 Also during weeks 2 & 4, you can work at someone else’s company who pays you by the hour for steady income.
+Or if one of you works Monday, Wednesday, Friday the other one can be available at their regular job Tuesday, Thursday, Saturday.
+Have opposite availability with your regular jobs.
+And take the amount of births each month that you two can manage on top of your jobs.
+Perhaps, both of you could work part-time regular jobs and do doula work part-time.

 • Take a limited amount of births each year.
 Maybe schedule one per month.
 Maybe even take one client at a time when you are able.
-A part time doula is still a doula.
+A part-time doula is still a doula.
 Sometimes we only get our dream careers as a side gig instead of a full time income.
 Do it anyway.
 Don’t live the next 20 years of your life without working the job you’re passionate about because you can’t do it full time.

 • Have a really awesome backup doula.

 • Inability to be gone for unknown amounts of time – This is a unique challenge to doing birth work in private practice (instead of working at a hospital or birthing center).
 You never know how long a birth will last.
 It could be 2 hours.
-It could be 5 days.
+It could be 3 days.
 Doulas are typically expected to be superheroes who can work round the clock, day in and day out, for longer hours than any employer would ever be legally allowed to require, and not need to sleep.
 Doulas are still human.
 They can only go so many hours without food or sleep.
 They need to shower.
 They have kids and pets and families they can’t just abandon for 24+ hours.
 In my opinion, it’s unrealistic to expect doulas to not need breaks after so many hours.
 It’s important to talk with your clients about expectations at your consultation.

 • Have a strong network of backup doulas.

 • Put a 12 hour clause in your contract.
 It’s becoming more common.
 If you need to do that to be able to work as a doula, then do it.
+You could even do an 8-hour clause stating after 8 hours of work you take a break to care for your family.

 • Free doulas devalue the profession.
-Doulas who serve for free or low-cost is a common controversial issue in Doula Land.
-Regardless of your personal feelings on catering to the client’s income, reality is doulas that have to make money at whatever career they have get stomped out by neighboring doulas who work for less than minimum wage.
-Click here to read more about how free doulas actually decrease their community’s access to doulas.
+Doulas who serve for free or low-cost is a common controversial issue in the doula profession.
+Regardless of your personal feelings on catering to the client’s income, reality is doulas that have to make money to pay the bills at whatever career they have get stomped out by neighboring doulas who can work for less than minimum wage.
+Free doulas can actually decrease their community’s access to doulas by setting an average cost that is so far below a living wage it is only accessible to married women who have the financial privilege of having a provider for their bills.
+All doulas deserve a living wage.

 • Realize that there are people who truly can’t afford a doula.
 Don’t be angry when someone says they can’t afford your given prices.
 Also realize that your financial needs in your family have to come first.
 There are people you can help who will genuinely appreciate you.
 There are a lot more people who will use you up, empty your cup, and not care what you sacrificed to serve them.
 Don’t feel guilty at charging for the hard work you do.
+You can always refer to other doulas that are in their budget.

-• Not knowing how to market will absolutely sink your business.
-If you don’t market your business, you’ll never succeed.
+• If you don’t market your business, you’ll never succeed.
 Ever.
 Marketing is 100% necessary.
+Not knowing how to market will absolutely sink your business.

 • Customize your marketing plan.

 • Once you’ve done that, take it and schedule out your action plan.
 It’s one thing to know your options.
 It’s another thing to carry out the techniques.
-Get a calendar or make a document on your computer to schedule a marketing task 3 times a week.
+Get a calendar or make a document on your computer to schedule a marketing task 2 or 3 times a week.
 Update your action plan every month.

 • Schedule your time to promote your business.
 Immediately after that reward yourself with time to introvert.